ahmed-wez/Ahmed-Wez/README.md

 hi :)

-I'm Ahmed & this is my GitHub
+i'm ahmed & this is my GitHub

 have a nice time going through my work!